HeidarB/kest2Windows_verkefni-/README.md

   Why is there an additional Security tab in the properties window of documents stored on an NTFS volume?

   - Security tab for fine-grained file permissions on NTFS volumes.

+11.1.2.10

+11.1.3.4

+What happened?

+  - The selected apilcation was completely closed even if it would have normally started working in the background

+What options are available?

+  - Expand, End task, PRovide feedback, Search online

+What statuses are listed?

+  - Stopped and Running

+What are the available actions that can be taken?

+  - stop, start, restart, open services

+What is the current utilization of the CPU?

+  - 1%

+What is the available physical memory (MB)?

+  - 14.1 GB

+How much physical memory (MB) is being used by the computer?

+  - 1.8 GB

+### note for the following questions the computer is not connected to any internet source so i will be using my own laptop for these examples

+What is the link speed?
+What type of Ethernet Adapter is in use on this computer?

+  - 56 Kbps, there is no sourt of ethernet adpater on the laptop

+What type of network connection (i.e Connection type) is in use?

+  - 802.11ac

+What is the IPv4 address of the PC?

+  - 10.11.45.117